-If you are a webmaster, blogger or an avid Internet user, you might possibly have used the Wayback Machine at some point.
-For those who don’t know, Wayback Machine is a digital archive service which lets you see how a given web page looked in the past.
+If you are a webmaster, blogger, or avid Internet user, you might possibly have used the Wayback Machine at some point.
+For those who don’t know, Wayback Machine is a digital archive service that lets you see how a given web page looked in the past.
 The website lets you search for the snapshots of any website and check how it looked in the past.

 Launched back in 1996, Wayback Machine has been archiving the cached pages of various websites at regular intervals.
 It provides access to more than 450 billion archived web pages.
 The basic purpose of the service is to help users to view a web page even if the website is changed or closed down.